School trips overseas and exchanges

 • Boards

-These are recommendations of good practice for ensuring the safety of students and successful learning outcomes while on a school trip.
-This information has been compiled as guidance only and should not be considered as a substitute for legal or professional assessment of risks and requirements.
+This information outlines good practice for the safety of students and successful learning outcomes while on an overseas school trip.
+It has been compiled as guidance only and should not be considered a substitute for legal or professional assessment of risks and requirements.

-For advice on hosting visitors from overseas, see the Ministry guidance about international student visitors.
+For advice on hosting visitors from overseas, see our guidance about international student visitors.

 International student visitors